bmaupin/civ-modding-tools/alpha-centauri/README.md

    - Enable _One for All_ (Allow cooperative victory, this is enabled by default)
    - Enable _Do or Die_ (Don't restart eliminated players)
    - Enable _Time Warp_ (Accelerated start, gives extra units and bases on the first turn)
+   - Enable _Blind Research_ (Select an area of research instead of a specific tech)

 ## Map sizes

 ⓘ One of the most important factors in the length of a 4X game is the size of the map.
 This has its own section as it's a bit more complicated in Alpha Centauri.

 ⚠️ Unless otherwise noted, all map sizes in this document use the same format that the game itself uses, e.g. a 16x16 map will contain 32 horizontal and 16 vertical tiles.
 Read below for more information.

+#### Choosing a map size

+1. Choose one of the included map sizes; see below for creating custom world sizes with or without modding

+1. At _Select Ocean Coverage_, choose _30-50% of surface_ to increase the land surface and the chance of having more factions in the game

 #### Map sizes explained